14 Best Answering Services for Small Business in 2026

 FAQ — Best Answering Services for Small Business

 It depends on your business type and budget.
-For home services businesses wanting AI with deep business knowledge, Claudessa at $9.99/mo + $0.29/call offers the best value.
-For premium human receptionists, Ruby is the gold standard at $245/mo.
-For a hybrid approach, Smith.ai offers both AI ($97.50/mo) and human ($292.50/mo) options.
+For home services businesses wanting AI with deep business knowledge, Claudessa at Starter $29/mo with 50 calls included; $0.29/call overage offers the best value.
+For premium human receptionists, Ruby is the gold standard at $250/mo.
+For enterprise home services operations, see our Avoca AI comparison.
+For a hybrid approach, Smith.ai offers both AI and human plans, priced by quote.

 Answering services range from $10 to $500+/mo.
-AI services are the cheapest: Claudessa starts at $9.99/mo, Upfirst at $24.95/mo, and Beside at $29.99/mo.
+AI services are the cheapest: Claudessa starts at $29/mo, Upfirst at $24.95/mo, and Beside at $29.99/user/mo.
 Human services start at $30/mo base (AnswerFirst) but per-minute charges mean you'll typically pay $100–500/mo at real call volumes.
 See our full cost breakdown for detailed comparisons at different volumes.

-Yes — most AI answering services include appointment scheduling.
-Claudessa integrates with popular scheduling tools and books appointments directly during calls.
+Many do — Claudessa does not.
+Most AI answering services include appointment scheduling.
+Claudessa does not connect to scheduling tools today — she answers, captures what the caller needs, and texts and emails it to you right after the call.
 Human services like Ruby and PATLive also offer scheduling but at higher per-minute rates.
 Basic services like AnswerFirst focus more on message-taking than active booking.

 Compare Individual Services